ProfessorManhattan/ansible-androidstudio/README.md

 ## ➤ Overview

-This repository is the home of an Ansible role that installs Android Studio on nearly any OS.
-Android Studio is the official integrated development environment for Google's Android operating system, built on JetBrains' IntelliJ IDEA software and designed specifically for Android development.
+This repository is the home of an Ansible role that installs Android Studio and sets up Android SDKs on nearly any OS.
+[Android Studio](https://developer.android.com/studio) is the official integrated development environment for Google's Android operating system, built on JetBrains' IntelliJ IDEA software and designed specifically for Android development.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#supported-operating-systems)